You only need 2 ingredients for these easy low carb chips! Crispy and cheesy, this flavoursome Keto snack is ready in minutes.

 Actually, one of my favourite low carb snack recipes on this website are these low carb pizza bites – which are essentially melted, crispy cheese with tomato passata and toppings such as salami or ham.
 That’s why I naturally needed to combine them both!

 Now.
 Here’s the thing about pork rinds – aka pork scratchings aka pork crackling.
 If you buy them ready-made, you really have to make sure you are using a brand that has no hidden nasties.
 The majority of the pork scratchings in my local supermarket had so many e-numbers and flavour enhancers, they would make any kid bounce off the walls.
 Not to mention they contained hidden sugar (shudder, shock horror)!

-The other alternative would be to make your own pork scratchings.
-You can ask your butcher for it – it’s the kind of thing you might even get for free, preferably cut into finger-sized strips.
+You can ask your butcher for them – it’s the kind of thing you might even get for free, preferably cut into finger-sized strips.

 After you have waited patiently for your low carb chips to cool down (this is the hardest bit, believe me), they will be irresistibly crisp and delicious.

 Then it’s time to pour that glass of wine, forget about that to-do-list and relax!

 Tried this recipe?
 Give it a star rating below!

 - 1 cup / 80g crushed pork scratchings (pork rind)

 - 2 cups / 250g cheddar cheese, shredded